-ARC Training recognises the importance of Language, Literacy and Numeracy and has procedures to ensure that participants can access the necessary skills to undertake training, participate in assessment and successfully complete their training.
-A Language, Literacy and Numeracy Assessment is prior to the commencement of your course.
+ARC Training recognises the importance of assessment of a student’s Language, Literacy and Numeracy skills and has procedures in place to ensure that its students can access the necessary support to undertake training, participate in assessment and successfully complete their training.

+ARC Training’s LLN assessment is conducted prior to the commencement of your course.
 It is a diagnostic tool to assist ARC Training to identify language, literacy and numeracy skills and if you may require any additional support during your training.

-Questions are asked on the enrolment form to ensure that Language, Literacy and Numeracya student’s language, literacy and numeracy, or any other special needs, are identified that may have an impact on their training, or where some reasonable adjustment will need to be made.
-Should you wish to discuss this with your ARC Training representative, this can be done confidentially.
+Additional questions are included on the enrolment form to ensure that you have the opportunity to self-identify any issues with Language, Literacy and Numeracy or any other Special Needs that would impact on your training and assessment.

-before undertaking any assessment
+Where an LLN or Special Need is identified, ARC Training will discuss your options with you, and may include reasonable adjustment or a supported learning plan.
+All discussions concerning LLN and Special Needs assistance is kept strictly confidential between ARC Training and you, the student.

+Reasonable Adjustment

+‘Reasonable Adjustment’ means the steps taken to assist a student with a Special Need.
+This may be due to a temporary or permanent injury, illness, disability or learning requirement.

+In these circumstances, special consideration will be given to assist the student in achieving the relevant competencies, but will not reduce the level of competency set out in the Training Package.

+If you feel that you have a Special Need or require an adjustment to your training and assessment, please speak to your Trainer & Assessor or an ARC Training Representative as soon as possible before undertaking any assessment.

+All discussions concerning Reasonable Adjustment is kept strictly confidential.

-16. Vocational Placement
+Work Placement